-HMRC’s Employment Status Service (ESS) tool is not legally binding and use of it cannot be seen to be taking ‘reasonable care’ when determining a contractor’s IR35 status.
+HMRC’s CEST (Check Employment Status For Tax) tool is not legally binding and use of it cannot be seen to be taking ‘reasonable care’ when determining a contractor’s IR35 status.

 - The only way 100% certainty can be provided is in court

-- The ESS doesn’t constitute ‘reasonable care’ being taken
+- CEST doesn’t constitute ‘reasonable care’ being taken

-- Using the ESS could put agencies and clients at risk of incurring tax liability
+- Using CEST could put agencies and clients at risk of incurring tax liability

-Why doesn’t HMRC’s ESS tool amount to ‘reasonable care’?
+Why doesn’t HMRC’s CEST tool amount to ‘reasonable care’?

 The standout change to the IR35 public sector rules was the confirmation in the Finance (No. 2) Bill 2017 that tax liability will be borne by the client if they are unable to prove ‘reasonable care’ was taken when determining a contractor’s status.